seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 **If you want to use this feature, enable it in config.plist**

-Problems with recreating new `en` device every time are now solved on latest macOS version with patched version of this kext.
+Problems with recreating new `en` device every time are now solved on latest macOS versions with patched version of this kext.
 If it does not work for you, revert to official version.

 ### Own prev-lang-kbd settings